.png)

 Arkansas

-Arkansas Franchise Taxes are typically filed by your accountant.
+Arkansas Franchise Taxes apply to corporations registered in the state.
+These taxes are typically filed by your accountant.
 Arkansas has detailed information on who needs to file and how to file on its website.

 We wrote a detailed guide on Arkansas Franchise Taxes.